You Don't Know Jack (franchise): Jack Attack

-In most versions of the game, a word, phrase, or name appears in the middle of the screen, to which the player must find an associated word or phrase that fits the overall category.
+The final round of the game, called the Jack Attack in most versions, is a word association question.
+A word, phrase, or name appears in the middle of the screen, to which the player must find associated words or phrases that fits the overall category.
 For example, Star Wars might be the associated word, and the correct answer fitting "movie stars" could be Harrison Ford.
-Other possibilities offered might include actors not in that film, or other objects or concepts related to the film but which are not stars of the movie.
-For each associated subject, several potential matches appear on screen one-at-a-time for only a few seconds each before disappearing, and only one is correct.
-The topics and/or potential answers are sometimes humorous.
+For each associated subject, several potential matches appear and the players win money by buzzing in when the correct match appears, or by selecting the correct matches.